BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_realm_request.md

 ## Step 5
-After we have completed processing your request, you can proceed to creating a realm at Realm-O-Matic: https://realm-o-matic.developer.gov.bc.ca/
+After we have completed processing your request, you can proceed to creating a realm at [Realm-O-Matic](https://realm-o-matic.developer.gov.bc.ca)